Antidepressant: Social anxiety disorder

 Some antidepressants are used as a treatment for social anxiety disorder, but their efficacy is not entirely convincing, as only a small proportion of antidepressants showed some effectiveness for this condition.
 Paroxetine was the first drug to be FDA-approved for this disorder.
 Its efficacy is considered beneficial, although not everyone responds favorably to the drug.
 Sertraline and fluvoxamine extended-release were later approved for it as well, while escitalopram is used off-label with acceptable efficiency.
-However, there isn't enough evidence to support Citalopram for treating social anxiety disorder, and fluoxetine was no better than a placebo in clinical trials.
-SSRIs are used as a first-line treatment for social anxiety, but they don't work for everyone.
-One alternative would be venlafaxine, an SNRI, which has shown benefits for social phobia in five clinical trials against a placebo, while the other SNRIs are not considered particularly useful for this disorder as many of them didn't undergo testing for it.
+However, there is not enough evidence to support citalopram for treating social anxiety disorder, and fluoxetine was no better than a placebo in clinical trials.
+Vortioxetine may be of benefit.
+SSRIs are used as a first-line treatment for social anxiety, but they do not work for everyone.
+One alternative would be venlafaxine, an SNRI, which has shown benefits for social phobia in five clinical trials against a placebo, while the other SNRIs are not considered particularly useful for this disorder as many of them did not undergo testing for it.
 As of 2008, it is unclear if duloxetine and desvenlafaxine can provide benefits for people with social anxiety.
 However, another class of antidepressants called MAOIs are considered effective for social anxiety, but they come with many unwanted side effects and are rarely used.
 Phenelzine was shown to be a good treatment option, but its use is limited by dietary restrictions.
 Moclobemide is a RIMA and showed mixed results, but still received approval in some European countries for social anxiety disorder.
 TCA antidepressants, such as clomipramine and imipramine, are not considered effective for this anxiety disorder in particular.
 This leaves out SSRIs such as paroxetine, sertraline, and fluvoxamine CR as acceptable and tolerated treatment options for this disorder.